TobiEiss/fiGo/README.md

 // NOTICE!
 Check now the task, if everything is ready synchronized.
 If not, ask again.

-// Now, you can retrieve all transations transactionInterfaces, err := fastconnect.RetrieveAllTransactions(figo.Connection, accessToken) if err != nil || transactionInterfaces == nil {
+// Now, you can retrieve all transations transactionInterfaces, err := fastconnect.RetrieveAllTransactions(figoConnection, accessToken) if err != nil || transactionInterfaces == nil {
     // TODO: handle your error here!
 }